Creating a Drought Tolerant Succulent Planter

 This post is sponsored by The Home Depot.
 See full disclosure below regarding DIH Workshop.*

-Happy Weekend Friends!
-Last weekend I had the chance to go down to one of Home Depot’s San Diego stores for their Drought DIY Workshop.
+Today I’m talking about creating a drought tolerant succulent planter.
 Here in California and many other states, we are suffering drought conditions.
 How we use water… what we plant and how we use water is having to change.
 I love succulents.
-They are low maintenance, take only a little bit of water each week and I think they are gorgeous.
-I love the look of a well landscaped yard, but honestly I just don’t have the time… so succulents are perfect for me.
-So today I’m going to share what I learned about creating a succulent planter.
+They are low maintenance, take only a little water each week and I think they are gorgeous.
+Succulents have a high drought tolerance and are perfect for where I live in Southern California, with our dry climate.
+I love the look of a well-landscaped yard, but honestly, I just don’t have the time… so succulents are perfect for me.
+So today I’m going to share what I learned about creating a succulent garden.

 I went to my local Home Depot and collected my items for this project.